kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > _**[Sprint 2 & 4]** Provide a high-level overview of the domain for this application.
 You
 > can discuss the more important domain entities and their relationship
 > to each other._

+The domain for this application is a New York State based wildlife and animal conservation/refuge organization called NYS Paws and Claws.
+The application will have:
+-Helpers
+-Admin
+-Needs
+-Cupboard
+-Baskets
+A Helper adds needs to the basket.
+An Admin edits needs in the cupboard.
+A Need goes in the cupboard and a basket.
+A Helper has a basket.

 ## Architecture and Design